 Chinese Mandarin Course 101: Intensive (Beginners)

 If you want to learn to speak Chinese, our Chinese classes are ideal for adult learners to enjoy a practical and social experience while you learn Chinese language and culture.
-Learn Chinese the smart way with Chinese courses in Sydney at the University of Sydney.
+Learn Chinese the smart way with Chinese courses at CCE, The University of Sydney.

 This Chinese course combines Chinese (Mandarin) Course 1011: Standard (Beginners) and Chinese (Mandarin) Course 1012: Standard.
 It covers Integrated Chinese Level 1, Part 1, Lessons 1 to 5 and is taught over four hours per week in two sessions.

 - Covers the basics with simple, graded activities on essential topics such as greetings, family, dates and time, hobbies and visiting friends.